Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Neural Uncertainty Map (NUM) dataset

 We randomly select 13 object categories, such as sofa, car, and airplane, each with 100 object instances, from the ShapeNet dataset \cite{chang2015shapenet} to construct our Neural Uncertainty Map (NUM) dataset.
 See \textbf{Fig.~\ref{fig:Figure2}(a)} for the NUM dataset generation pipeline and \textbf{Fig.~\ref{fig:supple_dataset_distribution}} for the list of selected categories.
 For each object instance, we uniformly sample 48 viewpoints and compute their corresponding neural uncertainty maps (UMaps) as described below.
 In total, our NUM dataset comprises 62400 pairs of viewpoints and their associated UMaps.

-\textbf{Neural Uncertainty Maps (UMaps).} Analogous to a depth map estimation in computer vision, given an input viewpoint of a 3D object, one can estimate pixel-wise uncertainty and predict a neural uncertainty map, as detailed below.
+\textbf{Neural Uncertainty Maps (UMaps).} Analogous to a depth map estimation in computer vision, given an input viewpoint of a 3D object, one can estimate pixel-wise uncertainty and predict a UMap, as detailed below.
 In our NUM dataset, exhaustively generating UMaps for all possible input viewpoints is infeasible due to the vast combinatorial space.
 Therefore, for each 3D object instance, we generate UMaps for 48 selected viewpoints.
-Since ShapeNet objects \cite{chang2015shapenet} are normalized and center-aligned, we can directly import them into the Blender simulation engine \cite{blender} and use the Hierarchical Equal Area isoLatitude Pixelization (HEALPix) algorithm \cite{gorski2005healpix} with resolution parameter $n_\text{side}=2$ to uniformly sample 48 viewpoints on a spherical surface centered at the object’s origin, starting from the coordinate (0, 0, 2.73) in Blender.
+Specifically, the ShapeNet objects, which are normalized and center-aligned, are directly imported into the Blender simulation engine \cite{blender} and the Hierarchical Equal Area isoLatitude Pixelization (HEALPix) algorithm \cite{gorski2005healpix} with resolution parameter $n_\text{side}=2$ is used to uniformly sample 48 viewpoints on a spherical surface centered at the object’s origin, starting from the coordinate (0, 0, 2.73) meters in Blender.

 Each of these viewpoints is used to train a neural rendering model for single-view view synthesis.
 The model can then synthesize novel views from unseen camera poses.
-We define each camera pose by a fixed radius $r = 2.73$, an elevation angle $\theta \in [0^\circ, 180^\circ]$, and an azimuth angle $\phi \in [0^\circ, 360^\circ]$.
-The camera is always oriented toward the object center, and $r = 2.73$ ensures the object is fully visible but not intersected in Blender.
-To evaluate the quality of synthesized views, we reuse the same HEALPix sampling method above to generate 48 camera poses on a spherical surface centered at the object’s origin, starting from the location of the input viewpoint.
-In other words, the 48 camera poses for view synthesis change their locations depending on the location of the input viewpoint.
-However, their relative positions on the spherical surface remain constant across all input viewpoints.
+We define each camera pose by a fixed radius $r = 2.73$ meters, an elevation angle $\theta \in [0^\circ, 180^\circ]$, and an azimuth angle $\phi \in [0^\circ, 360^\circ]$.
+The camera is always oriented toward the object center, and $r = 2.73$ meters ensures the object is fully visible but not intersected in Blender.
+To evaluate the quality of synthesized views, we reuse the same HEALPix method above to generate 48 camera poses on a spherical surface centered at the object’s origin, starting from the location of the input viewpoint.
+In other words, the 48 camera poses for view synthesis are transformed depending on the pose of the input viewpoint, such that their relative positions on the spherical surface remain constant across all input viewpoints.